Arc Flash Safety: Identify, Label, and Protect

 Administrative Controls for Arc Flash Safety

 Administrative controls include rules, procedures, and training to protect workers from an arc flash accident.
-This might mean:
+This includes:

 - Teaching workers how to do their jobs safely